 Equipping employees to embrace new trends

-To successfully implement new trends, salons should invest in staff development.
+To respond to industry shifts, salons should invest in staff development.
 John Carreiro, owner of Carreiro Salon, emphasizes the importance of upskilling: “We do a lot of training with our team … every time we bring in a new technique or a new product.
 We have a lot of protocols that we call customs, and it goes with a lot of training, whether it’s a haircut, a straightening technique, front desk, or guest services.
 We also have an incentive program for them to build on their skills so that they can move up in different levels in the styling.”

 Rochelle Peetoom adds, “Training is key in everything.
 If you want things to work the way you want them to work, you have to continuously train and monitor, and I think as leaders also set examples, so be there and really show how it’s done.”